Mindfulness of everyday activities – the informal practice of mindfulness

 Our lives are comprised of moments, one after another.
 For instance, today you may have woken up, turned off your alarm, got up, showered, dried yourself, had breakfast, travelled to work or school/university.

-We can engage in each of these moments/activities with a sense of curiosity and engagement, or on automatic pilot.
+We can engage in each of these moments/activities with a sense of curiosity and engagement, or be on automatic pilot.

 The more we make effort to bring mindfulness to our experiences, the more we will find ourselves spontaneously just ‘dropping into the moment’ without even trying during the day.